-So it turns out, in a momentary tussle between my Britishness and the woman upstairs, my Britishness actually comes out on top.
-In a weird way, I'm oddly encouraged.
+So, it turns out, in a momentary tussle between my Britishness and the woman upstairs, Britishness actually comes out on top.
+As much as there are many reasons why I despise my passport, today, I'm seriously encouraged.

-But, I deviate.
-I was ordering takeaway coffee for myself and a friend this week, when the lady upstairs had a bit of a, well, 'moment'...a moment in which being a coffee snob would have been a handy disguise.
-You see, the lady upstairs has a complicated relationship with what I’ll call “liquid calories”.
-In this instance: milk.
+I ordered takeaway drinks for myself and a friend this week.
+The lady upstairs had a bit of a, well, 'moment'.
+A moment in which being a coffee snob would have been a handy disguise.
+You see, we have a complicated relationship with liquid calories.
+In this instance, milk.

 Ordering more than one drink is always a bit of a gamble.
 There’s room for error at multiple stages of the transaction.
-This is likely intensified in the current clime when social distancing and mask-wearing has made us all realise that our hearing isn’t quite as good as we thought it was.
+This is likely intensified in the current clime – social distancing and mask wearing has made us all realise that our hearing isn’t quite as good as we thought.
 I was ordering a latte for my friend, and an Americano “with a dash of hot milk” for myself.
-Yes, I would have also preferred a latte...but coffee is another tug-of-war situation (see my last post).
+Yes, I would have also preferred a latte...but coffee is yet another tug-of-war situation we find ourselves in.

-At this particular coffee place, the milk-adding process takes place right in front of the customer because of limited table-top space.
-This is usually particularly comforting to the lady upstairs’ meticulous need to control absolutely everything consumption-related.
-However, on this occasion, as I watched the man fill up both espressos with frothy blue-top milk...my body tensed up in horror.
+At this particular outdoor coffee establishment, the milk-adding process takes place right in front of the customer.
+This is usually particularly comforting to the woman upstairs’ meticulous need for knowledge and control.
+However, on this occasion, as I watched the man fill up both espressos with frothy blue-top milk...my body tensed in horror.
 That was not a dash.

 What is one to do in this situation?
 I know what I saw.
 Of course, in true British fashion my next words were, “I’m terribly sorry, but...”, followed by a, “that just seems like an awful lot of milk for an Americano...” (what is it with us Brits using such melodramatic adjectives as intensifiers?)

 Without thinking I blurt out an anxious, "are you sure?!" which takes me back to my hospital days.
-He insists he is sure, and I sense his slight irritation.
+He insists that he is sure, and I sense his slight irritation.
 It is in this moment where I like to imagine this mini tussle between the anorexia and the polite Brit in my brain, like something out of the film Inside Out.
-But, in an admirable swoop, polite Brit steals the controller and I smile and say "okay, thank you", and walk away with my coffees.
+Fighting over the gear stick, in a final admirable swoop, polite Brit seizes control.
+I smile and say "okay, thank you", and walk away with my coffee.

-Alas, this incident did trouble me for the rest of the day and took up an inordinate amount of brain space.
-But it is reassuring to know that, though expressed in a slightly unconventional way, anorexia isn't completely in control up there.
+Alas, this incident then troubled me for the rest of the day, taking up an inordinate amount of brain space which I wish could have been used to properly take in the conversations I was having with my friend.
+But, I am reassured that, though expressed here in a slightly unconventional way, anorexia isn't completely in control up there.